 CREDITS: HOTEL DU DRAGON

 Located in Paris, Left Bank, the Dragon Hotel offers an ideal stay in the heart of Saint-Germain-Des-Pres district of emotion in the past steeped in history, essential meeting place of a pool of intellectuals and artists which gives it a special charm.
-A friendly and attentive staff welcomes you in an authentic, cosy and quiet atmosphere.
+A friendly and attentive staff welcomes you in an authentic, cozy and quiet atmosphere.
+It is one of the best hotels in Paris.

 An international indoor food market where you can experience different food concepts and cuisines in a historical venue in Amsterdam.
 Various hospitality concepts serve a selection of small (signature) dishes for locals and tourists to enjoy.
 With over 20 different stalls, varying from Michelin star concepts to international ‘streetfoods’, the Amsterdam ‘Foodhallen’ is an international foodie-hotspot like no other.
 Look out for Viet View Vietnamese street food and Jabugo Iberico Bar ham, and the Beer Bar.